ASMA-GIT/Hyderabad-Metro-DijkstraAlgo/README.md

 # Hyderabad-Metro-DijkstraAlgo
-The Project uses Dijkstra Algorithm to determine the shortest path from any metro station as source to all possible metro stations..
+This Project uses Dijkstra Algorithm to determine the shortest path from any Metro Station as source to all the possible Metro Stations..
-The java code provides the help in real time scenario.
-On selecting the source amongst any of metro stations it derives the shortest path to all the other metro stations possible.
+The project is developed completely in java and has usecase in real time scenario.
+On selecting the source amongst any of metro stations it derives the shortest path to all the other metro stations.
 Each metro station is valued from numbers between 0 to 55.
-On selecting one of the nodes as source it derives the results.

 COMPLEXITY: The time complexity of Dijkstras algorithm is O(N), N is the number of vertices in the graph.
             The space complexity of Dijkstras algorithm is O(N)+O(N).